Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Mathematical Theory and Algorithmic Implementation

 \subsubsection{Combining the three procedures}

 Each of the modified score maps $S_t^A, S_t^B, S_t^C$ gives rise to a corresponding score distribution $\mu_t^A, \mu_t^B, \mu_t^C$.
-For each group $t=1,2$, we therefore obtain a triangle in Wasserstein space.
+For each group $t=1,2$, we therefore obtain a triangle in Wasserstein space, i.e., in the space of probability measures.
 Let now $\theta_t^A, \theta_t^B, \theta_t^C\in[0,1]$ be three real parameters that add up to $1$, which are given as input to the algorithm.
 We then consider the weighted barycenter $\bar\mu_t$ in Wasserstein-2 space, \ie the unique probability measure $\bar\mu$ that minimizes the functional

-This barycenter embodies a `compromise' between our three incompatible fairness criteria, where the parameters $\theta$ allow to continuously adjust the weights that the decision-maker wishes to put on the respective criterion (Line~\ref{alg:fia:finalBary}).
+This barycenter embodies a `compromise' between our three incompatible fairness criteria, where the parameters $\theta = \theta_t^A, \theta_t^B, \theta_t^C$ allow to continuously adjust the weights that the decision-maker wishes to put on the respective criterion (Line~\ref{alg:fia:finalBary}).
+For this reason, $\theta$ are referred to below as fairness objective parameters.

 The fair score of an individual in group $t$, based on the original (`unfair') score function $S_t$, is then determined as $T(S(x))$, where $T:[0,1]\to[0,1]$ is the optimal transport map from the original score distribution $\nu_t$ to the fair distribution $\bar\mu_t$ (Lines~\ref{alg:fia:fairTransportMap}--\ref{alg:fia:fairScoreTranslation}).